-Here are some tips for test-taking to help you achieve your best results along with some techniques on how to best answer certain types of questions.
+Here are some tips for test-taking to help you achieve your best results, along with some techniques on how to best answer certain types of questions.

 Arrive early for the test.
 This will give you a chance to relax and mentally prepare.

 Pay attention to verbal directions given when the test is handed out, then scan the test.
-If the professor notes how many points each section is worth, budget your time to make sure you give yourself plenty of time on the bigger-point sections.
+If the professor notes how many points each section is worth, budget your time to make sure you give yourself plenty of time on the higher-point sections.